The Real Housewives of Orange County season 5

 The fifth season of The Real Housewives of Orange County, an American reality television series, was broadcast on Bravo.
 It aired from November 5, 2009 until March 11, 2010, and was primarily filmed in Orange County, California.
 Its executive producers are Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen.

 The Real Housewives of Orange County focuses on the lives of Vicki Gunvalson, Jeana Keough, Tamra Barney, Lynne Curtin, Gretchen Rossi and Alexis Bellino.
 It consisted of 17 episodes.

+This season marked the final regular appearances of Jeana Keough and Lynne Curtin.

 Production and crew

-In April, 2009 The Real Housewives of Orange County was renewed for a fifth season by Bravo.
+In April 2009, The Real Housewives of Orange County was renewed for a fifth season by Bravo.
 The season premiere "When Times Get Tough, The Tough Go Shopping!" was aired on November 5, 2009, while the fifteenth episode "Is This All There Is?" served as the season finale, and was aired on March 4, 2010.
 It was followed by a two-part reunion special that aired on March 10 and March 11, 2010, which marked the conclusion of the season.
 Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Evolution Media.